ABCxFF/diepindepth/protocol/crypto.md

 These are tables generated with PRNGs that are used to shuffle the content of packets.
 The generation of a jump table is simple and fully understood, and its application onto the packet content is even simpler.

-The generation of xor tables are similar to the generation of jump tables, except the values of the initial, unshuffled table are not just their index in the array, instead each value is generated from another PRNG, which we've called just the `xorTable` PRNG.
-The length of the xor table changes every build, and the length is not the same for serverbound and clientbound packets - a unrelated cryptographic system is used for each.
-As for the shuffling of the xor table, its a slightly modified version of the [Fisher Yates shuffle algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) - the modification will be noted in the code sample shown below.
+The generation of xor tables are similar to the generation of jump tables, except the values of the initial, unshuffled table are not just their index in the array but instead, each value is generated from another PRNG, which we've called the `xorTable` PRNG.
+The length of the xor table changes every build, and the length is not the same for serverbound and clientbound packets - an unrelated cryptographic system is used for each.
+As for the shuffling of the xor table, it's a slightly modified version of the [Fisher Yates shuffle algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) - the modification will be noted in the code sample shown below.

 ```js
 const XOR_TABLE_SIZE = ...; // Changes per build